-Chapter Two of the North Carolina State Medical Facilities Plan (SMFP) allows persons to petition for an adjusted need determination if they believe their needs are not appropriately addressed by the standard methodology.
-Blue Ridge Bone and Joint Clinic requests "a demonstration project for a single, specialty, two operating room, ambulatory surgical facility in Buncombe County... that is consistent with the [State Health Coordinating Council] SHCC approval of such demonstration projects as proposed in the 2010 and referred and updated in the 2011, 2012, and 2013 NC SMFPs."
+Chapter Two of the SMFP allows persons to petition for an adjusted need determination if they believe their needs are not appropriately addressed by the standard methodology.
+Blue Ridge Bone and Joint Clinic requests "a demonstration project for a single, specialty, two operating room, ambulatory surgical facility in Buncombe County [that] is consistent with the [State Health Coordinating Council] SHCC approval of such demonstration projects as proposed in the 2010 and referenced and updated in the 2011, 2012, 2013 and 2014 NC SMFPs."

 In the fall of 2008, the SHCC's Single Specialty Ambulatory Surgery work group met and drafted recommendations for a demonstration project in order "to evaluate and test the concept of single specialty ambulatory surgery centers in North Carolina."
-The workgroup, following the SMFP's basic principles, developed criteria for the locations of each of the demonstration sites that required that "at least one county in each of the groups of counties has a current population greater than or equal to 200,000 and more than 50 total ambulatory/shared operating rooms and at least 1 separately licensed Ambulatory Surgery Center" (Table 6D, SMFP 2010).
+The workgroup, following the SMFP's basic principles, developed criteria for the locations of each of the demonstration sites that required that "at least one county in each of the groups of counties has a current population greater than or equal to 200,000 and more than 50 total ambulatory/shared operating rooms and at least 1 separately licensed Ambulatory Surgery Center" (Table 6D, 2010 SMFP).
 On May 27, 2009, the SHCC approved plans for the demonstration project, limiting the number to three sites.
 The 2010 SMFP outlined specific criteria for the three demonstration project facilities.

-To date, certificates of need have been awarded to (1) Piedmont Outpatient Surgery Center LLC and Stratford Executive Associates LLC to develop a single-specialty ENT ambulatory surgical facility (ASC) in the Triad area; (2) Triangle Orthopaedics Surgery Center to develop a single specialty (orthopaedic) ASC in the Triangle Area; and (3) University Surgery Center, LLC, to develop a single specialty (orthopaedic) ambulatory surgery center (ASC) in the Charlotte area.
-Piedmont Outpatient Surgery Center received its license effective February 6, 2012.
+Certificates of need were awarded to (1) Piedmont Outpatient Surgery Center LLC and Stratford Executive Associates LLC to develop a single-specialty ENT ambulatory surgical facility (ASC) in the Triad area; (2) Triangle Orthopaedics Surgery Center to develop a single specialty (orthopaedic) ASC in the Triangle Area; and (3) University Surgery Center, LLC, to develop a single specialty (orthopaedic) ambulatory surgery center (ASC) in the Charlotte area.
+Piedmont Outpatient Surgery

+Center received its license effective February 6, 2012.
 On May 29, 2013, the SHCC received the first annual agency evaluation summary based on this facility's report to the Agency as outlined in the criteria.
 Triangle Orthopaedics Surgery Center was licensed on February 25, 2013.
-However, had not been in operation long enough to provide evaluation data to the SHCC.
-The third site has not been licensed and is in the process of being developed.
+However, it had not been in operation long enough to provide evaluation data to the SHCC until this year.
+The third demonstration project, University Surgery Center, LLC (d/b/a Mallard Creek Surgery Center) was licensed as of May 1, 2014.